meduardaeneves/meduardaeneves.github.io/files/game_data/encode_decode/README.md

           <li>Write the message you want to encode/ decode</li>
           <li>Chose a "shift" value that will allow each letter os the message to gain another value</li>
           <li>Enter the Shift value chosen</li>
-          <li>The result message will apear in the "Result of the encode/decode process" area box.</li>
+          <li>The result message will appear in the "Result of the encode/decode process" box area.</li>
           <li>Cappuccino</li>
         </ul>
       </li>